lowlighter/libs/xml/README.md

 This change reduces the maintenance burden of the library while relying on a standardized parser.

+The WASM parser from `7.x.x` is still available in the `@libs/xml/wasm/parse` export.
+While the TypeScript layer will continue being updated, the underlying WASM module that serves quick-xml tokenization won't.

 ### Exported types are now PascalCase

 ```diff ts